chatkeon/cs263/documentation/Specifications.rst

 The first two errors listed above probably indicate that you have not clicked through all the possible paths in your app.

 .. rubric:: Footnotes
 ..
-[1] Hiranya Jayathilaka - API Validation guidelines
+[1] Hiranya Jayathilaka, RACE Lab, Department of Computer Science, UCSB - API Validation guidelines